lopphoa8/RVC_DOC/ftplugin_readme.txt

 put the automatic.vim in .vim/ftplugin/vlog/
 befor.v: a Verilog example before run auto functions after.v: a Verilog example after run auto functions

-Private Sub Application_Quit()
-  If TimerID <> 0 Then Call DeactivateTimer 'Turn off timer upon quitting **VERY IMPORTANT** End Sub

-Private Sub Application_Startup()
-    result = MsgBox("Activate the Mail Filter?" & Chr(10) & "*If you want to upgrade the Rule, please select NO", vbYesNo) If result = vbYes Then
-        Call ActivateTimer(5) 'Set timer to go off every 5 seconds Else
-        result = MsgBox("If you want to activate Mail Filter, you should restart the Outlook!", vbOKOnly, "Filtering Mail by VBA")
-    End If
-End Sub